"I am convinced that when women are empowered, families and society also thrive."

 Akaishi: What prompted you to start your own business?

-Shimizu: I went through a divorce at the age of 28.
+Mr. Shimizu: I experienced divorce at the age of 28.

-At that time, despite my wish to create a happy family, I found myself unexpectedly divorced, feeling that my life wasn't going well.
+At that time, despite wanting to create a happy family, I unexpectedly went through a divorce, feeling like my life wasn't going well.

-Subsequently, I decided to venture into entrepreneurship by establishing a consulting business that continuously supports families.
+Subsequently, I decided to start a consulting business to continuously support families and ventured into entrepreneurship.

 Akaishi: How did you end up with a 100 million yen debt?

-Shimizu: My business involved proposing life planning, including weddings, to couples.
-As part of this, I suggested investments to ensure that important assets could be used for future child-rearing and home purchases, introducing them to an asset management company we collaborated with.
+Mr. Shimizu: My business involved proposing life planning, including weddings, to couples.
+I suggested investments to use important assets for future child-rearing and home purchases, introducing them to an asset management company we collaborated with.

-However, later, that company absconded with the money, and the total funds of approximately 150 million yen from the people I introduced were not returned.
+However, later, that company absconded with the money, resulting in about 150 million yen in funds from those I introduced not being returned.

-It was a challenging time.
-I took responsibility and repaid the debt, but there were times when debt collectors waited outside my home, and for two years, I was constantly pursued until the debt was settled.
+It was tough from there.
+I took responsibility and repaid the debt, but there were times when debt collectors waited outside my home, and for two years, I was constantly pursued until I repaid it.

-During that time, I was desperate to repay the money, engaging in businesses that weren't my true calling,
+During that time, I was desperate to repay the money, engaging in businesses I didn't truly want to do, leading to mentally challenging days.